nessalc/lapo-presenter-notes/README.md

 python -m http.server 8080
 ```

-Then visit the site by visiting the following address in your browser;
+Then visit the site by visiting the following address in your browser:

 [http://127.0.0.1:8080/](http://127.0.0.1:8080/)

-<< TO DO >>:  ... to be completed ... !!!
+## Simplified Deployment

+Once the build has completed, a **Site** folder will be found in your project repo folder.

+Copy the venv folder and contents of the resources folder into this new **Site** folder.

+This **Site** folder now contains the resources for a static website deployment.
+Copy the contents to a destination server and execute the startExplainerNotes.bat for the target browser to host the notes locally, e.g., ... the observatory telescope computer.

 ## Versioning
 For the sake of tracking version history, the version numbering will follow a year, month, date numbering sequence, following by a sequence id to account for multiple versions within a single date, in the following format: